-- Verification of an earned master's degree through official graduate transcript(s), or current enrollment in the M.A. in Curriculum and Instruction - Copy of existing teaching or support service certificate for the field in which Supervisor Certification is sought
+- Verification of an earned master's degree through official graduate transcript(s), or - Current enrollment in the M.A. in Curriculum and Instruction, or - Current enrollment in M.A. in Educational Administration - Copy of existing teaching or support service certificate for the field in which Supervisor Certification is sought